The "deals" made between

 King, Pope & Dictator

-The Lateran Treaty of 1929 with Fascist Italy :
+The Lateran Treaty (and Concordat) of 1929 with Fascist Italy :

 "The Vatican and Fascism helped each other from the beginning.
 Pope Pius XI (1922-1939) ordered the leader of the Catholic Party (in Italy) to disband it (1926), the better to consolidate the regime of Mussolini.
 The latter negotiated the Lateran Treaty and Concordat with the Church (1926-1929).
 By virtue of the first, the Vatican became a sovereign state within Rome.
 While with the second (the Italian Concordat), the Church was granted immense privileges, and Catholicism was declared the only religion of Fascist Italy, which it wholeheartedly supported.
 Bishops took an oath of allegiance to the Fascist Dictatorship, and the clergy were ordered never to oppose it or incite their flock to harm it.
 Prayers were said in churches for Mussolini and for Fascism.
 Priests became members of the Fascist Party and were even its officers.